opencultureconsulting/simple-oai-pmh/README.md

 3. Create a subdirectory inside the specified data directory for every format (i. e. `metadataPrefix`) you want to provide.

 4. Put the records into the respective directories according to their format.
+Optionnaly create directory to store them by set.
 Each record has to be a separate XML file with its `identifier` as filename (e. g. the file *12345678.xml* can be adressed using the `identifier` *12345678*).
 Optionally you can maintain deletions by keeping 0-byte files for deleted records.

 5. Congratulations!
 Now you are running your own Simple OAI-PMH 2.0 Data Provider.
 You can access the entry point by calling `index.php?verb=Identify` in your browser.